 Is your Canadian business ready to make its first hires?
-This guide explains the hiring process in Canada, including registering for payroll with the Canada Revenue Agency, making a job offer, and setting up employee deductions.
+This guide explains the hiring process in Canada, including registering for payroll with the Canada Revenue Agency (CRA), making a job offer, and setting up employee deductions.

 As an employer, you will need to open a Payroll Deductions account.
 To do this you must have a business number (BN).
-If you don't already have a business number, you will need to get one from the Canada Revenue Agency.
-You can get a business number in one of three ways:
+If you don't already have a business number, you will need to get one from the CRA.
+You can get do this in one of three ways:

 - Register for a BN online.

-- Fill out Form RC1, Request for a Business Number (BN) and mail or fax it to your nearest tax service office (TSO) or tax center (TC).
+- Fill out Form RC1, Request for a business number, and mail or fax it to your nearest tax service office (TSO) or tax center (TC).